Sacred

 Another classic on Sacred Geometry is Doczi's

-book 'The power of limits' which richly illustrates the harmonies in
+book 'The power of limits' which richly illustrates the harmonies

 nature, art and architecture.